Eagles and dragons in the Neoclassical entrance to Villa Borghese from Porta del Popolo

 He decided therefore to lengthen the eastern wing to give the church the traditional Latin cross shape.
 In doing so he destroyed the fašade of the old Basilica and built a new one.

-The ceiling of the portico at the entrance reminds the visitor that this part of the church was built by Paul V.
+The ceiling of the portico at the entrance reminds the visitor that this part of the church was built by him.

-Signs of Paul V are very often not immediately noticeable.
-Here the fountain of the Acqua Paola on the Gianicolo Hill (at that time called Montoro=Golden mountain) is surrounded by small piers with dragons and eagles.
-By bringing to the western side of Rome water from the Lake of Bracciano (building upon a previous Roman aqueduct) Paul V brought water to the Vatican and because of the high level of the aqueduct many fountains were built around St. Peter's and in the gardens.
+Heraldic symbols of Pope Paul V are very often not immediately noticeable.
+The fountain of Acqua Paola is surrounded by small piers with dragons and eagles.
+By bringing to the western side of Rome water from the Lake of Bracciano (building upon a previous Roman aqueduct) Paul V brought water to the Vatican and because of the high level of the aqueduct many fountains with his heraldic symbols were built near S. Pietro and in Giardini Vaticani.

 Many churches were built by Cardinal Scipione Borghese and in general one can say that under the Borghese Rome became the artistic center of Italy.

-S. Crisogono is in Trastevere, again an area then of little interest, which the Borghese developed by the construction of the aqueduct of Acqua Paola.
+S. Grisogono is in Trastevere, again an area then of little interest, which the Borghese developed by the construction of Acqua Paola.
 Eagles and Dragons are not only on the fašade, but also inserted in a XIIIth century Cosmatesque pavement.
-A third fašade by G. B. Soria for Cardinal Borghese is in S. Teresa della Vittoria.
-G. B. Soria is also the architect of S. Carlo ai Catinari.
+A third fašade by Soria for Cardinal Borghese is that of S. Maria della Vittoria.

 South of Rome lies an area of vulcanic hills, the Colli Albani.